10 crappy behaviours I’d like to see vanish from social media

 So, show appreciation and tag people when you’re sharing something they made or said.

-An annoying practice is for people to see what’s doing well on Twitter and then repost it on LinkedIn.
+PS.
+It’s annoying when people see what’s trending on Twitter or TikTok and then repost it on LinkedIn.
 Stop jumping on the viral bandwagon!

 That’s like putting your business card in someone’s pocket and walking away.
 Come on – send a note.

 Here’s how to personalise invitations on the LinkedIn mobile app.

 Requesting endorsements from people you don’t know